Best NFL Preseason Betting Promos & Sites: Get $4,500+ in Bonuses for Odds & Props

 Fanatics Sportsbook Promo: Football fans can get up to $100 per day in bonus bets over the first 10 days to match their initial wager of the day.
 Qualify for up to $1,000 in total bonus bets if you use the Fanatics Sportsbook promo when signing up on the Fanatics Sportsbook app.
 Fanatics sports bettors in NC, KY, TN, and OH qualify for up to $1,500 in total bonus bets over their first 11 days.

-DraftKings Promo Code: Signing up with the DraftKings promo code qualifies players for a Bet $5 and Get $150 in bonus bets instantly welcome offer, win or lose.
+DraftKings Promo Code: Signing up with the DraftKings promo code qualifies players for a Bet $5 and Get $200 in bonus bets instantly welcome offer, win or lose.
+Plus, get one free month of NFL+ Premium.

-FanDuel Promo Code: NFL bettors can sign up with the FanDuel promo code and get $150 in bonus bets if their qualifying cash wager of $5 or more settles as a win.
+FanDuel Promo Code: NFL bettors can sign up with the FanDuel promo code and get $200 in bonus bets instantly.
+Plus, get a three week free trial of NFL Sunday Ticket.

 bet365 Bonus Code ROTOWIRE: New bet365 customers can select one of two welcome offers, claiming up to a $1,000 First Bet Safety Net or selecting an alternative Bet $5, Get $150 in bonus bets promo after registering with the bet365 bonus code.